Hired Guns: The Jagged Edge: Development

 In June 2004, Strategy First and Game Factory Interactive (GFI) announced a deal to develop Jagged Alliance 3D and Jagged Alliance 3 with Russian-based developer MiST Land South working on the games.
 In September 2005, GFI lost the rights to develop Jagged Alliance 3.
 In January 2006, the development agreement was terminated but GFI was still under contract to develop Jagged Alliance 3D.
 In August 2006, GFI dissolved MiST Land South and merged it with itself.
 In September 2006, GFI also lost the rights to publish Jagged Alliance 3D.
 A few days later GFI announced that it would release the game with a new title.
 In November 2006, the game was renamed to Jazz: Hired Guns.
-On August 10, 2007, the game was renamed to Hired Guns: The Jagged Edge.
+On August 10, 2007, the game was given the English title Hired Guns: The Jagged Edge.
 The game was showcased at Games Convention 2007.
-It was released in Russia on October 19, 2007 and in other mainland European countries on March 20, 2008.
+It was released in Russia on October 19, 2007, and in other mainland European countries on March 20, 2008.
 Tri Synergy and Matrix Games released the game in North America on December 4, 2008.
 The game was released in the United Kingdom on May 22, 2009.